Cremation by country

 Funeral pyre in Ubud, Bali.
 Cremation is the preferred method of disposal of the dead in Buddhism.

 Cremation rates vary widely across the world.
-As of 2019, international statistics report that countries with large Buddhist and Hindu populations like Bhutan, Cambodia, Hong Kong, Japan, Myanmar, Nepal, Tibet, Sri Lanka, South Korea, Thailand and India have a cremation rate ranging from 80% to 99%, while Roman Catholic majority-countries like Italy, France, Ireland, Lithuania, Poland, Spain, and Portugal report much lower rates.
+As of 2019, international statistics report that countries with large Buddhist and Hindu populations like Bhutan, Cambodia, Hong Kong, Japan, Myanmar, Nepal, Sri Lanka, South Korea, Thailand, Vietnam and India have a cremation rate ranging from 80% to 99%, while Roman Catholic majority-countries like Italy, France, Ireland, Lithuania, Poland, Spain, and Portugal report much lower rates.
 Factors include both culture and religion; for example, the cremation rate in Muslim, Eastern Orthodox, Oriental Orthodox, and Roman Catholic majority countries is much lower due to religious sanctions on the practice of cremation, whereas for Hindu, Jain, and Buddhist majority countries the cremation rate is much higher.

 Economic and environmental factors may also affect the popularity of cremation.
 In many countries, cremation rates have increased in the 20th and 21st centuries, in part due to the cost of cemetery fees, coffins, and funerals.
 Environmental concerns may also play a role in this trend.
 Cremation may be chosen over burial to avoid leaving embalming fluids and non-biodegradable material in the ground.
 On the other hand, since the 2000s, natural burial and water cremation have become increasingly popular alternatives to cremation, because of the large amount of greenhouse gases and soot emitted by cremation.
 Changes in lifestyle are thought to be another reason for the decline of burial.
 In the 21st century, fewer people live together on family plots of land or in rural communities, making it difficult to arrange a funeral quickly and requiring dedicated burial space to be purchased.